uetvn/Hog/documents/paper_outline.md

 	starburst mpsoc" using embbedd system for implemention with real-time object tracking (fps > 30);
 > > > Waste of area and cost

 -   Papers use Cordic, approximate magnitude
-	"A Sub-100 mw Dual-Core HOG Accelerator VLSI for Parallel" real-time 100 mw in HDTV (1920-1080) using codic for cal angle "An Energy-efficient Hardware Implementation of HOG-based
+	"A Sub-100 mw Dual-Core HOG Accelerator VLSI for Parallel" real-time 100 mw in HDTV (1920-1080) using CORDIC for cal angle "An Energy-efficient Hardware Implementation of HOG-based
 	Object Detection at 1080HD 60 fps with Multi-scale Support": histogram bins can be calculated without the actual value of the gradient angle